SoNelson-21/SoNelson-21.github.io/README.md

 This enhancement helped me demonstrate stronger software engineering and design skills.
 Instead of only focusing on whether the program worked, I focused more on organization, readability, type safety, error handling, and maintainability.
 Breaking the program into smaller methods also made it easier to understand what each part of the application is responsible for.

-### Course Outcomes Alignment

-* Demonstrates my ability to improve an existing software solution using software engineering principles and better design decisions.
-* Demonstrates my ability to use programming techniques and development tools to create cleaner, more reliable, and maintainable software.
-* Demonstrates stronger technical communication through improved comments, JavaDoc, naming, and code organization.

 ### Reflection

 Revisiting this project showed me how much my approach to programming has changed since taking CS 250.
 When I originally created the application, I was mainly focused on getting everything to work.
 During the enhancement, I paid more attention to how the code was organized and how easy it would be for someone else to understand or update later.